CaterpillarStudyGroup/ImportantArticles/src/Spring-It-OnTheGameDeveloper'sSpring-Roll-Call.md

 The change of base theorem tells us another thing: that changing the rate *of decay* is no different from scaling the `dt` in the exponent.
 So using the `halflife` to control the damper should not limit us in any of the behaviors we want to achieve compared to if we changed the *rate of decay* like in our previous setup.

-There is one more nice little trick we can do - a fast approximation of the negative exponent function using one over a simple polynomial (or we could use this [spring-damper]( https://twitter.com/Mr_Rowl/status/1577454895652708352) even better approximation from Danny Chapman):
+There is one more nice little trick we can do - a fast approximation of the negative exponent function using one over a simple polynomial (or we could use this [even better approximation from Danny Chapman](https://twitter.com/Mr_Rowl/status/1577454895652708352)):

 ```c++
 float fast_negexp(float x)